Lung Support (formerly called Lung Healing)

 *See SAFETY Information at the bottom of the page

-Topical: Dilute with a carrier oil or unscented cream or lotion and apply on inner thighs, chest, back or as desired.
+Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
+Consider using a roll-on applicator for ease of application of prediluted oil.
 Due to Birch, we suggest the maximum topical application dilution to be 12%.

-"Essential oils absorbed into the abdominal veins bypass the liver.
+"Essential oils absorbed into the abdominal veins [eg. as a suppository or applied on inner thighs] bypass the liver.
 They are fed directly into the heart-lung circulatory system without first being subjected to biotransformation by the liver detoxification enzyme system.
 Consequently, they reach the lower bronchial capillaries in their original lipophilic and volatile state, still capable of eliminating pathogenic microorganisms and dissolving and expectorating mucus" (From The Healing Intelligence of Essential Oils by Kurt Schnaubelt.)

 Internal: Lung Support is suitable for internal use within safe parameters if such use is deemed appropriate.
 We feel that internal use is rarely *needed* and should only be used with respect for how concentrated the oils are.
 HEO does not advocate internal use of essential oils without appropriate knowledge and understanding of how to administer, for what purpose, how much, which essential oils, safety concerns and so on.
 In our experience, essential oils are generally more effective used topically with proper dilution or inhaled.
 Kurt Schnaubelt Ph.D. notes that "French aromatherapy literature contains many references to using oils internally."
 He goes on to note that "generally 1 drop is always enough when ingesting essential oils."
 A potential toxicity hazard could occur when untrained people use essential oils orally and ingest too much.
 Keep in mind that while medical doctors or health care practitioners may prescribe essential oils for internal use, they are trained and experienced in the safe application of essential oils.
 It is not a matter of using "French aromatherapy" or "British" methods, it's a matter of experience and appropriate application. *See safety information below.